 - Faulty Thermostat: If your car’s temperature gauge stays on C well into operation of the engine, you might have a non-working thermostat.
 Some cars won’t divert hot coolant to the heater core until the engine has heated up.
 For a lot of reasons, it’s important to replace the thermostat ASAP if it is not working.

 - Clogged or Restricted Heater Core: Coolant that is not changed frequently enough gets contaminated, and this contamination can cause corrosion or clogs in the heater core.
 Make sure to check every other possible cause first, installing a new heater core can be a time-consuming DIY job or an expensive professional one.

 If something is wrong with your car’s interior heating system, head to AutoZone.
-Our store associates can help you find the part that fits your vehicle, and we can even help you find a trusted mechanic in your area.
+Our store associates can help you find the part that fits your vehicle, and we can even help you find a Preferred Repair Shop in your area.